mikenomitch/python-worker-packages-example/README.md

 First, install Python3.12 and pip for Python 3.12.

+*Currently, other versions of Python will not work - use 3.12!*

 Then create a virtual environment and activate it from your shell:
 ```console
 python3.12 -m venv .venv